 There are several reasons why air compressors explode, but the most obvious is the fact that people don’t follow the operator’s manual.
 The manual contains all the instructions about operating the device.

-Now it is time to have a look at some other causes of air compressor explosions.
+Let’s look at some other causes of air compressor explosions.

 2. Exceeding the Labelled Pressure Rating

-3. Overheating of the Compressor:
+3. Overheating Compressor

-When we look for air tools, overheating is a common problem.
 Air compressors are ignitable when we expose them to high heat.
 However, normal heat coming from the sun can not cause an explosion.

-4. Manufacturer’s defects:
+4. Manufacturer’s Defects

-7. Lack of lubrication:
+6. Lack of Lubrication

 All these factors combine to create high temperatures, which ultimately cause an explosion.